voidibby/crossing-the-bridge/content/projects/soup-kitchen.md

 documentation_images:
 ---

-The awakening scent of freshly cut grass, lingering hugs with a pillow, a cup of tea...What were the ingredients of your morning?
+The awakening scent of freshly cut grass, lingering hugs with a pillow, a cup of tea...
+What were the ingredients of your morning?

 The "Soup Kitchen" is a playful experience created as an attempt to redefine the values of life in a ludic form.